Jon Umber (Greatjon)

 |Title||Lord of the Last Hearth|

 |TV series||Season 1|

-Jon Umber, better known as Greatjon Umber or the Greatjon, is Lord of Last Hearth and head of House Umber, a loyal vassal family to the Starks of Winterfell.
-He has at least one son, Jon "Smalljon" Umber.
+Jon Umber, better known as the Greatjon, is Lord of the Last Hearth and head of House Umber, a loyal vassal family to the Starks of Winterfell.
+His eldest son is, Smalljon Umber.
 In the television adaptation Game of Thrones the Greatjon is played by Clive Mantle.